Become a Trustee.

 Join our team

 We are a small team with big ambitions.
-We are committed to supporting young creatives and helping them gain access to art learning and facilities.
+We are committed to supporting young creatives and helping them gain access to wide-ranging creative learning and excellent facilities.

 Proud and purposeful

-We’d need you to attend quarterly Board meetings (either in person in Plymouth or virtually) to help us listen to the ‘student voice’ and young people in the community.
+We’d need you to actively participate in quarterly Board meetings (in person in Plymouth or virtually) to help us listen to the ‘student voice’ and young people in the community.

 Together, we are: